luminize/opcua/README.md

 cd open62541
 git submodule update --init --recursive

-thus pulls and updated the submodule
+this pulls and updated the submodule

 mkdir build